-To understand how high rates of churn and random departure decisions of end-users affect connectivity of P2P networks, this paper investigates resilience of random graphs to lifetime-based node failure and derives the expected delay before a user is forcefully isolated from the graph and the probability that this occurs within his/her lifetime.
-Our results indicate that systems with heavy-tailed lifetime distributions are more resilient than those with light-tailed (e.g., exponential) distributions and that for a given average degree, k-regular graphs exhibit the highest resilience.
+Abstract-To model P2P networks that are commonly faced with high rates of churn and random departure decisions by end-users, this paper investigates the resilience of random graphs to lifetime-based node failure and derives the expected delay before a user is forcefully isolated from the graph and the probability that this occurs within his/her lifetime.
+Using these metrics, we show that systems with heavy-tailed lifetime distributions are more resilient than those with light-tailed (e.g., exponential) distributions and that for a given average degree, k-regular graphs exhibit the highest level of fault tolerance.
 As a practical illustration of our results, each user in a system with n = 100 billion peers, 30-minute average lifetime, and 1-minute node-replacement delay can stay connected to the graph with probability 1 - 1/n using only 9 neighbors.
 This is in contrast to 37 neighbors required under previous modeling efforts.
-We finish the paper by showing that many P2P networks are almost surely (i.e., with probability 1 - o(1)) connected if they have no isolated nodes and derive a simple model for the probability that a P2P system partitions under churn.
+We finish the paper by observing that many P2P networks are almost surely (i.e., with probability 1 - o(1) connected if they have no isolated nodes and derive a simple model for the probability that a P2P system partitions under churn.